Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 |:--------------|:--------------|
 |Undistort Image|`undistort_image`(`cv2.undistort`)|

-`undistort_image`'s parameters, object points and image points are got from camera calibration step.
+`undistort_image`'s parameters, object points, and image points are got from the camera calibration step.

 I applied `undistort_image` to some of my test images.
 The output, undistorted images look like this.